Sbrunoberenguel/OmniSCV/README.md

   - python 2.7

 #### Package requirements:
-  To use this image simulator, first you have to have installed the following python packages:</p>
+  To use this image simulator, first you have to have installed the following python packages.
+The version of each package is that of development, other versions might work but are not tested. </p>
   - UnrealCV
   - Numpy (version 1.16.6)
   - Math